mach-composer/mach-composer-cli/docs/src/topics/concepts.md

 # MACH composer concepts

-MACH composer is intended as the 'center piece' of your MACH architecture, and coordinates everything in terms of infrastructure, MACH services, sites and components configuration, and deploying all of that.
+MACH composer is intended as the 'centerpiece' of your MACH architecture, and coordinates everything in terms of infrastructure, MACH services, sites and components configuration, and deploying all of that.
 Underneath Terraform is used to manage all of this.